Changing a Commercial Mortgage to Residential

 Change of use for the property

-However you come to own your commercial property, it’s important you know what class of building it is as this will help you determine how viable the project is and whether it’s possible to change the usage and classification to a C class (which includes residential properties).
+However you come to own your commercial property, it’s important you know what class of building it is.
+This will help you determine how viable the project is and whether it’s possible to change the usage and classification to a C class (which includes residential properties).

 This is the list following changes applied in 2020 that saw classes A and D removed.